ryantulloch/gbff-keeper-tool/README.md

 ### The Reveal Experience
 When the deadline hits:
-- 10-second full-screen countdown begins
+- 60-second full-screen countdown begins with dramatic gold-accented overlay
-- Smooth animations from 10 → 9 → 8...
+- 57 rotating meme images (Cowboys/Micah/Jerry) with smooth crossfade transitions
+- Images display at 30% opacity, one per second from 60→4
-- Final 3 seconds: "FUCK" → "YOU" → "DANNY"
+- Final 3 seconds: "FUCK" → "YOU" → "DANNY" (no background images)
-- All keepers revealed simultaneously
+- All keepers revealed simultaneously with staggered animations
 - Header updates to "Final Results"

 ## 🛠️ Technical Stack